jnidzwetzki/bboxdb/README.md

  <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" />
 </a>

 __Please Note:__ The master branch may be in an unstable state during development.
-Please use our releases for productive envirionments.
+Please use our releases for productive environments.

 ## What is the difference to traditional key-value-stores?